hderry/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Gaea uses a batch scheduling system known as SchedMD’s Slurm Workload Manager for scheduling and managing jobs.
 Users can run programs by submitting scripts to the Slurm job scheduler.

-A Slurm script must do the following:
+A run script must do the following:

-1. set the environment
+1. Set the environment
-2. prescribe the resource requirements for the job
+2. Prescribe the resource requirements for the job
-3. specify the work to be carried out in the form of shell commands
+3. Specify the work to be carried out in the form of shell commands

-Some common slurm commands are summarized in the table below.
+Some common Slurm commands are summarized in the table below.

 Login v.
 Compute Nodes
 ----------------------